 Package 'cffr'

-Description: The Citation File Format version 1.2.0 <doi:10.5281/zenodo.5171937> is a human and machine readable file format which provides citation metadata for software.
-This package provides core utilities to generate and validate this metadata.
+Description: Citation File Format ('CFF') version 1.2.0 <doi:10.5281/zenodo.5171937> is a human- and machine-readable file format for software citation metadata.
+The package provides core utilities to generate, read, write and validate this metadata for R packages.

 Maintainer: Diego Hernangómez <[email protected]>